dceddia/snapshot-testing-apis-talk/slides.md

 Hey guys, so, what happened to the error response on login?
 It's not an object anymore?

-And they go:

 "Yeah!
 We changed it.
-We return an array now, because you never know when we might need to support more than one error."
+We return an array now"

+we told you about it in standup

 ---